indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Stasis is unstable.
 Chaos always seeps through.
-When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
+When a component falls into stasis, I'll let it be, and it'll carry on doing what it does.
-Until it breaks, that is, and then development comes to a halt until it is fixed.
+Until it breaks that is, and then development comes to a halt until it is fixed.

 With Chef, you can declare your server architecture, and cook it as many times as you like.
 It operates idempotently.
-If you recook your server often, then you will not fall into statis.
+If you recook your server often, then you will not fall into stasis.

 Learning to cook with Chef feels like learning a DSL.
 I despise learning DSLs because I'm learning a language which operates at a layer of abstraction above what I actually want to do.
 Nevertheless, I find cooking with Chef a necessity now and would not want to go back.